ScaleChain/scalechain/docs/block-format-analysis.md

 # Files
-This file is the first block of Bitcoin blockchain. copied it from ~/Library/Application Support/Bitcoin/ after installing and synching full blocks w/ the Bitcoin core reference implementation.
+This file is the first block of Bitcoin blockchain. copied it from ~/Library/Application Support/Bitcoin/ after installing and downloading full blocks w/ the Bitcoin core reference implementation.

 The following file contains the first 128K bytes of the blk00000.dat file.
 ```